sephorah/raytracer/README.md

 	SCENE_FILE: scene configuration
 ```

+⚠️ The SFML display doesn't work completely.

+You can view the `output.ppm` image using a file explorer.

 ## Create a scene

 To create a scene, create a configuration file (file with the .cfg extension), following this template: